SpongeBobSun/LearningScala/ChapterZero/README.md

 So, it comes to me maybe I should buy myself a brand new toy.

 Due to my crappy job, I can rarely have the opportunity to touch new techs.
-All that boss need me to do is, "This page's js is not working properly, correct it!" , "Write some shit to move those data from mongo to sql server!", "Distribute this node server to docker!" and "Write a gateway and I want it be done today!"
+All that my boss let me to do is, "This page's js is not working properly, correct it!" , "Write some shit to move those data from mongo to sql server!", "Distribute this node server to docker!" and "Write a gateway and I want it be done today!"

 WTF man?
 I joined this shit-hole as an Android developer!
 Give me an APP for fuck sake!
 At least give me a Java server or something!
 Web pages?
 Fuck you.
 Fuck your stupid web page.
 Fuck you for let me clean somebody else mess.
 Fuck you.